Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 }

-Creating a User Interface for Custom Fields
+Creating a User Interface for Custom Fields Using Advanced Custom Fields

-As you can see, that once you add a custom field, you will have to select the field and enter its value each time you write a post.
+As you can see, once you add a custom field, you will have to select the field and enter its value each time you write a post.

-Wouldn’t it be nice if you could create a user interface where users can fill in a form to add values to your custom fields?
+Wouldn’t it be nice if you could create a user interface where users can fill in a form to add values to custom fields?

-This is what so many popular WordPress plugins already do.
 For example, the SEO title and meta description box inside the popular All in One SEO plugin is a custom meta box:

-The easiest way to do this is by using the Advanced Custom Fields plugin.
+The easiest way to create a user interface for adding custom fields is by using the Advanced Custom Fields plugin.

 Add new field group

-Now, you need to provide a title for your field group and then click on the ‘Add Field’ button.
+Now, you need to provide a title for your field group and click the ‘+ Add Field’ button in the top-right corner.

 Add new field

-You can now provide a name for your custom field and select a field type.
-Advanced Custom Fields allows you to create all sorts of fields including text, image upload, number, dropdown, checkboxes, and more.
+Advanced Custom Fields allows you to create all sorts of fields, including text, image upload, number, dropdown, checkboxes, and more.

-Hide Empty Custom Fields with Conditional Statement
+How to Hide Empty Custom Fields With Conditional Statements

-So far we have covered how to create a custom field and display it in your theme.
+So far, we have covered how to create a custom field and display it in your theme.

 <?php